 As already indicated, if you intend to divorce him if you find he is unfaithful, hire the investigator, because you will not care how angry he becomes.

 If you love your husband and want your marriage to survive even if he has strayed, I strongly suggest that you do not hire the investigator.

 Because you feel that he is cheating, you must do something.

 Tell him of your worries.
 Make sure you do not accuse as you do.
 The idea is, express your fears and insecurities without accusation.
 See if you can get him to be honest.
 Tell him that you want the truth about the “state of the marriage” so that you can move toward making things better.

 If your fears continue, increase your requests.
 Over time, if his actions do not reassure you, ask for more validation of his commitment to you.

 SPECIAL NOTE: Before you get to the point of demanding passwords, phone records, and the like, it would be a GREAT idea to consult a counselor to assess whether it is his lack of transparent accountability or your own personal insecurities that are not healthy for you or your relationship.

-If he loves you – and you do not make him feel untrustworthy – you can find a way to create a level of transparency between the two of you that makes your marriage wonderful.
+If he truly loves you, and you do not make him feel untrustworthy, you can find a way to create a level of transparency between the two of you that makes your marriage wonderful.
 If you cannot, then seek counseling before hiring an investigator.
 If you marriage comes to an impasse, you can call us at 866-903-0990.
 We will listen, and we will help if we can.